lehmancurtis147/Alcatel_mt6739_5059R_and_5041C_universal_kernel-4.4.95-/README.md

 export TARGET_BUILD_VARIANT = user
 ```

-Them build the kernel using this command.
+Then build the kernel using this command.

 ``` bash
 build.sh